google/WebFundamentals/src/content/en/updates/2018/12/web-share-target.md

 | 4.
 Origin trial                            | Complete                     |
 | **5.
 Launch**                              | [**Chrome 71+**][cr-status]  |

-Web Share Target is current supported on Android in Chrome 71 or later.
+Web Share Target is currently supported on Android in Chrome 71 or later.
 Both Mozilla and Microsoft have indicated their support but have not implemented it yet.